 The Chokhi Dhani, which has been catering to the local and international tourists from 1994, is a perfect blend of luxurious stay with all modern amenities but at the same time allowing you to taste the typical village culture of Rajasthan State.

+Like Delhi and Agra, you will find some amazing resorts in Jaipur among the many beautiful Jaipur.
 While Chokhi Dhani is a great place to check out in Jaipur there are plenty of hostels, hotels, resorts and apartments available to accommodate your visit to Jaipur.
-To check prices and hotels reviews click here.
+To check reviews and prices of Jaipur hotels here.

 Top Tours In Jaipur The Include The Best Places To Visit In Jaipur